Skip to main content

 Can you complete a fire risk assessment online?
 Yes — and it's legally valid.
 Here's what the RRO 2005 requires, what a compliant tool must cover, and how FRASafe works.

-Yes, you can complete your fire risk assessment online — and the result is every bit as legally valid as one produced after an in-person visit.
-The Regulatory Reform (Fire Safety) Order 2005 does not specify how an assessment must be conducted.
-It specifies what the outcome must be.
+Right, let's get straight to the point: yes, you can complete your fire risk assessment online — and the result is every bit as legally valid as one produced after an in-person visit.
+The Regulatory Reform (Fire Safety) Order 2005 (the RRO 2005, the main law covering fire safety in rented properties) does not say how an assessment must be done.
+It says what the outcome must be.
 If an online fire risk assessment covers the right areas, produces a written record, and is completed by someone with sufficient knowledge of the property, it satisfies the law.
+Full stop.

 Start Your HMO Fire Risk Assessment